-For Ages 7-18
+For Ages 6-18

-The process of designing and building works in clay is used to explore and develop the students’ creative thinking process and to help them to focus their ideas and intent while building technical skills.
+The process of designing and building works in clay is used to explore and develop the students’ creative thinking process and to help them focus their ideas and intent while building technical skills.
 They are introduced to the uses of ceramic materials in science, industry and contemporary life, the techniques of several clay artists and some historical clay works.
 Students are encouraged to engage in explaining and make meaning through their art.
 Students are exposed to ceramic artists from around the world.

-Tuesdays and Thursdays, 3:30 – 5:30 pm
+Tuesdays and Thursdays / 3:30 – 5:30 pm

-One-time registration fee for 16 class session: $50
+One-time fee for the Winter Session: $50

-(scholarship available for those who qualify)
+(scholarship assistance available for those who qualify)

-West Park Cultural Center honored Janice Merendino who founded our afterschool Ceramics Program after nine years as its instructor.
+West Park Cultural Center honored Janice Merendino who founded our afterschool Ceramics Program and retired after nine years as its instructor.
 A special scholarship was created in her name to provide a full school year of afterschool ceramics to a deserving child.
 Enjoy our special movie below.